jeanluc162/OmegleSpyWPF/README.md

 # Is this hacking?
 No. This program works by connecting to clients to omegle at the same time using [Omegle-.NET](https://github.com/jeanluc162/Omegle-.NET) and forwarding all messages the first client gets to the second client and the other way around.
 # Is this illegal?
 Frankly, I don't know.
 Please refrain from doing evil with it.
-An important note: From omegles perspective, all messages going through this program are being sent by you at point.
+An important note: From omegles perspective, all messages going through this program are being sent by you at one point.
 Therefore, **you can get your IP banned because of a message written by one of the strangers**.